We need to talk, because the good debt vs. bad debt information you see out there a lot is often completely inadequate.

 - Your vehicle catches on fire and you’re left owing what the insurance doesn’t cover?

 - You get in an accident and become disabled?

 - You want to stay home with the kids or leave a horrible job, but can’t because of all those loans?

 In other words, think through less-than-perfect scenarios and imagine how they might impact you, without brushing them aside mentally with an “oh but that won’t happen.”
 Because they could.
 Three of the above items happened to me.

 If you’re wondering, “How much debt is OK?” that has to be up to you.
 Make sure you can at least eat and pay your other bills.
 If you’re trying to buy a house and are worried about your credit score because of that, remember that you can get a mortgage with manual underwriting.
-(That’s a thing you can do if you have no credit score.
+(That’s a thing you can do if you have no credit score, for example.)
 You can also pay cash.
 People DO do those things.